Nicholas Ralph: All Creatures Great and Small

 Much of the programme was filmed on location in all kinds of weather.
 The actor recalled, that "we were in Yorkshire during winter and autumn, and it was freezing, with long, cold, dark days and rainy days, sometimes, so if you had people that were downers, it could really bring everyone down.
 But we were very fortunate—we had a great group that really pushed each other on and kept each other's spirits high."

 Although the author of the Herriot books, Alf Wight, had a "soft, lilting Scottish accent," according to Christopher Timothy, who played Herriot in All Creatures Great and Small (1978), the actor was instructed to keep his speech "neutral" for universality when the BBC series was being filmed.
-That did not apply to Nicholas Ralph when filming the 2020 series for Channel 5; the actor used his genuine Scottish accent.
+That did not apply to Nicholas Ralph when filming the 2020 series for Channel 5; he used his genuine Scottish accent.